tinho-mp4/CellProfilerQt-1/README.md

 # CellProfiler

 CellProfiler is a CellProfiler is a robust and user-friendly software tool that offers seamless interactions with .csv data tables for manipulation, transformation, and analysis.
 The software is equipped to handle tasks like data cleaning/pre-processing, and can conduct comprehensive analyses such as correlation plots and dimensional reduction like PCA for multi-variable visualization.
 Its GUI framework has been carefully designed to offer accessibility to users who prefer not to engage directly with algorithms, making complex data transformations accessible to a wider user base without requiring extensive coding knowledge.
-This document provides information on how to setup, use and contribute to CellProfiler.
+This document provides information on how to set up, use and contribute to CellProfiler.

 ## Features